Revolver Rita: Production

-Development

-On 14 January 2023, Samantha Ruth Prabhu revealed the first look of the Keerthy Suresh starrer film titled Revolver Rita named after the 1970 Tamil film by the same name starring Vijaya Lalitha and Jothilakshmi in the lead roles.
+On 14 January 2023, Samantha Ruth Prabhu revealed the first look of the Keerthy Suresh starrer film titled Revolver Rita reusing the title of a 1970 Tamil film starring Vijaya Lalitha and Jyothi Lakshmi.
 The first-look poster featuring Keerthy in a vintage look was released having directed by JK.
 Chandru of Naveena Saraswathi Sabatham (2013) fame, in his comeback project as a director.
 The film is produced by Sudhan Sundaram under Passion Studios and Jagdish Palanisamy under The Route banners respectively.
-The film also stars Radhika Sarathkumar, Redin Kingsley, Mime Gopi, Sendrayan,Super Subbarayan and others in supporting roles.
+The film also stars Radhika Sarathkumar, Redin Kingsley, Sendrayan,Super Subbarayan and others in supporting roles.

 The film has music composed by Sean Roldan.
 The technical crew consists of Dinesh Krishnan B as the cinematographer, Praveen K. L. as the editor, Dhilip Subbarayan as its stunt choerographer and Vinoth Rajkumar as the art director, while Aishwarya Suresh serves as the creative producer.
 On 17 October 2023, on the occasion of Keerthy's birthday, the makers released a title-teaser cum glimpse video featuring the lead actor to portray a middle-class girl with an unknown dark side.

-Filming

 Principal photography was planned to commence by early March–April 2023.
-The filming got wrapped on 1 May 2024.
+Filming wrapped on 1 May 2024.

 Music

 The soundtrack and background is composed by Sean Roldan in his second collaboration with Keerthy after Raghu Thatha (2024).
 The first single titled "Happy Birthday" was released on 17 October 2025, coinciding Keerthy's birthday.
+The second single titled "Danger Mamae" was released on 24 November 2025.
+The promo song titled "Masalamma" was released on 26 November 2025.